AdobeDocs/analytics-platform.en/help/data-views/data-governance.md

 The following labels are of special interest to Customer Journey Analytics:

+* The `C1` label - **[!UICONTROL No individual export]**.
+This label signifies that data can only be exported in an aggregated form, without individual or device identifiers.

+* The `C2` label - **[!UICONTROL No third-party export]**.
+This label signifies that data cannot be exported to a third party.

+* The `C3` label - **[!UICONTROL No directly identifiable combination]**.
+This label signifies that data cannot be combined or otherwise used with directly identifiable information.

 * The `C8` label - **[!UICONTROL No measurement]**.
 This label signifies that data cannot be used for analytics on your organization's websites or apps.

+* The `C9` label - **[!UICONTROL No data science]**.
+This label signifies that data cannot be used in data science workflows.

 * The `C12` label - **[!UICONTROL No general data export]**.
 Schema fields labeled this way cannot be exported or downloaded from Customer Journey Analytics (via reporting, export, API, etc.)